C T Maling inscriptions

 Firstly, the distinctively flowing italic script on the mug below, which matches the left plaque above.
 It is attributed to C T Maling on the basis of the shared High Level Bridge transfer that appears on the marked bowl below in the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.
 The catalogue says the bowl has a triangular impressed mark with the initials CTM.
 This form of script appears to have been used from the 1840s to 1856.

 Secondly, the jug below has similar script to the right plaque above.
 It shares the Sailor's Return transfer that appears on bowls with the C T MALING impress.
-Note that the 'S' on the left plaque and jug below are identical.
 This appears to be a later hand, used on items from 1857.

-At first glance, the items above are dissimilar from the other items on this page.
-However, the mug below provides a link.
-Thanks to Ian Holmes for the following information: James Archbold was Mayor of Newcastle in 1846 with Joseph Crawhall as Sheriff.
+And thanks to Ian Holmes for the following information about the mug below: James Archbold was Mayor of Newcastle in 1846 with Joseph Crawhall as Sheriff.
 Crawhall was Mayor in 1849 but without Archbold.
-So 1846 is a reliable date for this mug.
-It has the curly capitals of the earlier plaques above, but is in a more assured and experienced hand, and a good match for the 1850s' items below.
-So perhaps the same enameller, perfecting his art over a 10-year period.
+So 1846 is a reliable date for this mug, and 4 years earlier than the mug above.
+It has the curly capitals of the earlier plaques above, but is in a more assured and neater hand, and a good match for the early 1850s' items below.

 Inscriptions in date order